-Today marks six years since we lost the great Muhammad Ali.
+Today marks seven years since we lost the great Muhammad Ali.
 Boxing’s most beloved star was as legendary with his mouth as he was with his fists and on the anniversary of The Greatest’s passing, we’ve decided to look at the other iconic trash-talkers from the world of sport.

 Basketball: Larry Bird